Your Federal Rights

 Important Notes on This Letter

 • This is a notification, not a request.
-You are informing, not asking permission.
+The distinction controls the board's posture.

-• Send via email AND certified mail to create a documented record.
+• Send via email AND certified mail so the record is documented from day one.

 100+ Successful HOA Installations in Virginia